jamhall/s3rver/README.md

 ## Static Website Hosting

-If you specify an *indexDocument* then ```get``` requests will serve the *indexDocument* if it found, simulating the static website mode of AWS S3.
+If you specify an *indexDocument* then ```get``` requests will serve the *indexDocument* if it is found, simulating the static website mode of AWS S3.
 An *errorDocument* can also be set, to serve a custom 404 page.

 ### Hostname Resolution